Thodasa Badal Thodasa Paani: Plot

 With Kajol's help, he finally gets well and is felicitated by the hospital director where he gives credit to Kajol as Priyanka watches and plans to ruin their relationship.
 He arranges a party announcing his engagement with Kajol and his grandmother also happily accepts her.
 After lots of problems created afterwards by Naina, Priyanka, Arjun and his parents, they finally get married.
+Naina again tries to take control of their press business by lying but this time Kajol does not fall in her trap and warns her against trying to break the family.
+The show ends on a happy note with Kajol and Anurag seeking blessings from their families for a happy married life.